-The EMP has been prepared as a tool to assist the Island Council in the management of the IWMC in accordance with international best practices and national laws and regulations.
+The EMP has been prepared as a tool to assist the Island Council in the management of the IWMC in accordance with national laws and international best practices.

 The EMP contains site-specific strategic actions that the Island Council can implement to ensure the IWMC is managed in a sustainable manner.
 The EMP provides guidelines for Council staff and employees of IWMC regarding general operational procedures to deal with environmental and social impacts associated with the implementation of IWMC Project.
 The specific objectives are as follows: